Nazar2347/Nazar2347/README.md

 - 🌱 I’m currently learning:
   - Catch2/TDD,
   - Game Developing Fundamentals
-- 🤝 👀 I’m looking to collaborate on any 3D/2D game projects, to level-up practical skills in team-work coloborations and sharpen my hard skills⚡
+- 🤝 👀 I’m looking to collaborate on any 3D/2D game projects, to contibute something to the public and level-up practical skills in team-work coloborations and sharpen my hard skills⚡
 - 📫 How to reach me: [Telegram](https://t.me/Nazar2347), [LinkedIN](https://www.linkedin.com/in/nazar-dunas-84b57927a/)